WassimJabz/Sudoku/README.md

          return -1; //To say that it does not have a single possibility }
-(So instead of going through a whole array of booleans, we just manipulate a bitifield which is less costly)
+(So instead of going through a whole array of booleans, we just manipulate a bitfield which is less costly)

 To once again show the convenience of using bitfields, this final method takes in a number as well as a row and a column that represent the coordinates at which we added the number in the sudoku grid.
 It modifies the possibilities matrix accordingly: